Introduction to neural networks

 How much do you think each hyperparameter will affect the quality of the model

-$\implies$ uncomment and execute the next line to explore the methods of the model
+$\implies$ uncomment and execute the next line to explore the methods of the model object you created

 # dir(model0)